-The BEST One-Bowl Buttermilk Pancake
+The BEST One-Bowl Buttermilk Pancakes

 This post may contain affiliate links.
 Please read my disclosure policy.